Master of Arts in Teaching (Multiple Subject)

 Additional Information for All Admitted Program Candidates: MAT Degree

 Grade Requirement for the Master’s Degree: Courses required for the Master's Degree require a grade of B or better except for the following exception: up to 6 units or 2 courses (whichever is less) may count for the Master's degree with a grade of C or better.
-If a student receives below a C in any course required for the Master’s degree beyond the exception outlined above, the course must be successfully repeated with a grade of B or better in order to satisfy the requirements of the degree program (grades of C- or better will satisfy the requirements for the teaching credential).
+If a student receives below a C in any course required for the Master’s degree beyond the exception outlined above, the course must be successfully repeated with a grade of B or better in order to satisfy the requirements of the degree program.

 Delays: Candidates who have to delay progress in the MA in Teaching with Multiple Subject Teaching Credential Program will file a "Program Delay Petition" in the Teaching Credentials Office.
 A student returning after a delay may be accommodated on a space available basis.
 Candidates must return and complete the program within the seven-year limit for graduate programs.